Explore wales

 Abergavenny

-Originally a Roman fort named Gobannium, Abergavenny became a medieval walled town within the Welsh Marches.
+Abergavenny became a medieval walled town within the Welsh Marches.
 It features the remains of a medieval stone castle built after the Norman conquest of Wales.
-Situated at the confluence of the River Usk and Gavenny stream, it's surrounded by mountains like the Blorenge and Sugar Loaf.
-Abergavenny offers access to the Black Mountains and Brecon Beacons National Park, with trails like the Marches Way and Beacons Way passing through.
-The town's population was 12,515 in the 2011 census and it hosted the 2016 National Eisteddfod of Wales.
+Situated at the confluence of the River Usk and Gavenny stream, it's surrounded by mountains like the Blorenge and the Sugar Loaf.

-Our properties in Abergavenny: Mill Farm Bungalow.
+Our properties in Abergavenny

 Monmouthshire